WRDM-CD

-WRDM-CD (channel 19) is a television station licensed to Hartford, Connecticut, United States, serving as the Hartford–New Haven market's outlet for the Spanish-language network Telemundo.
+WRDM-CD (channel 19) is a Class A television station licensed to Hartford, Connecticut, United States, serving as the Hartford–New Haven market's outlet for the Spanish-language network Telemundo.
 It is owned and operated by NBCUniversal's Telemundo Station Group alongside NBC outlet WVIT (channel 30).
-Both stations share studios on New Britain Avenue in West Hartford and transmitter facilities on Rattlesnake Mountain in Farmington, Connecticut.
+The two stations share studios on New Britain Avenue in West Hartford and transmitter facilities on Rattlesnake Mountain in Farmington, Connecticut.
 Despite WRDM-CD legally holding a low-power Class A license, it transmits using WVIT's full-power spectrum.
 This ensures complete reception across the Hartford–New Haven market.

 WDMR-LD (channel 14) in Springfield, Massachusetts, operates as a translator of WRDM, serving the Pioneer Valley.
 This station's transmitter is located on Provin Mountain in the Feeding Hills section of Agawam, Massachusetts.